-- 1. Study-wide amendments - a.
+- 1. Amendments - a.
 Study-wide protocol amendments will be reviewed with the Steering Committee before submission to the CIRB.

-- b.
-A completed amendment form with all supporting documentation, including tracked and clean copies of any modified documents, will be submitted to the CC CIRB Liaison.
-Study-wide amendments will be submitted to the CC CIRB Liaison the first Monday of the month. - c.
-The CC CIRB Liaison will finalize study-wide amendments and submit to the UDN PI. - d.
-The UDN PI will submit study-wide amendments to the CIRB, including tracked and clean copies of all modified documents with updates to the version control of each document. - e.
-If the study-wide protocol requires changes to the ICF: - i.
+Site-specific amendments can be submitted directly to the CC IRB Liaison with a site-specific amendment form and supporting documentation. - b.
+The CC CIRB Liaison will finalize amendments and submit to the UDN PI. - c.
+The UDN PI will submit amendments to the CIRB, including tracked and clean copies of all modified documents with updates to the version control of each document. - d.
+If the amendment requires changes to the ICF: - i.
 The CC CIRB Liaison will modify the ICF model template. - ii.
 The CC CIRB will send tracked and clean copies of the modified ICF model template to the UDN PI to submit for CIRB review. - iii.
 Once the model template ICFs are approved by the CIRB, the CC CIRB Liaison will work with the CS Site Coordinators to modify each site-specific document. - f.
-The CIRB will communicate the results of the review to the UDN PI, CC IRB Liaison, the local PIs, and the Institutional Designees. - g.
+The CIRB will communicate the results of the review to the UDN PI and CC IRB Liaison. - g.
 The CC CIRB Liaison will communicate the results of the review to the CS and Core Site Coordinators. - h.
 The CC CIRB Liaison will make available to the CSs and Cores the approved amendment documents. - i.
 If there are updated CS ICFs, the CC CIRB Liaison will make the ICFs available to the CS Site Coordinators and will store centrally for all CSs to access. - 2.
 Study staff changes - a.
-The CC CIRB Liaison will provide an amendment template for the CSs and Cores to complete that fulfills the CIRB requirements. - b.
-The CS and Core Site Coordinators will submit completed site-specific amendment forms with all supporting documentation, with tracked and clean copies of any modified documents, to the CC CIRB Liaison.
-Site-specific amendments will be submitted to the CC CIRB Liaison on the first and third Mondays of the month. - iv.
-For study staff changes, the local PI must sign the completed amendment template indicating conflict of interest review and completed training requirements. - c.
-The CC CIRB Liaison will submit the amendments to the UDN PI. - d.
-The UDN PI will submit the amendments to the CIRB. - e.
-The CIRB will communicate the results of the review to the UDN PI, CC CIRB Liaison, the local PI, and Institutional Designee. - f.
-The CC CIRB Liaison will communicate the results of the review to the CS and Core Site Coordinators. - g.
-The CC IRB Liaison will make available to the CS or Core the approved amendment documents. - 3.
+The CC CIRB Liaison will provide a key study personnel template for the CSs and Cores to complete that fulfills the CIRB requirements. - b.
+The CS and Core Site Coordinators will submit completed site-specific key study personnel forms and training certificates to the CC CIRB Liaison.
+Site-specific amendments will be submitted to the CC CIRB Liaison on the first and third Mondays of the month. - c.
+The CC CIRB Liaison will review the documentation and make personnel changes. - 3.
 Affiliated studies - a.
 CSs and Cores may propose studies involving UDN participants that are not network wide. - b.
 These studies will require permission from the Publications and Research Committee.
-The UDN site carrying out an affiliated study will provide information about the study, which may include a brief summary of the study, sites involved, nature and characteristics of proband involvement and consent required, and lead UDN investigator.
+The UDN site carrying out an affiliated study will provide information about the study, which may include a brief summary of the study, sites involved, nature and characteristics of participant involvement and consent required, and lead UDN investigator. - c.

-- c.
 If the aims of the study are distinct from the aims of the broader UDN study, a separate IRB protocol through the site proposing the study will be submitted.
 If the aims of the study are consistent with the aims of the broader UDN study, an amendment to the CIRB detailing the site-specific research will be submitted. - d.
 The CC CIRB Liaison will keep track of these studies. - e.
 The CC CIRB Liaison will inform the UDN PI and the CIRB of affiliated studies.